 Naturally, at UP Supply Co., we are a little biased about what actually constitutes “Northern” Michigan.
 We hope that this can shed some light on the issue for all of you as well.

 Another side note comes from Kid Rock’s latest hit song All Summer Long in which the lyrics say “It was summertime in Northern Michigan”.
 We don’t know Kid Rock personally, but if you do please let him know that we would love to know where he was talking about when he wrote those lyrics.

 We would love to hear your thoughts, let us know what you think.

 - Is it as simple as Upper and Lower Peninsula?

 - Is Traverse City really “going up north”?

 - What slogan would you give Clare County?

 - How does Central Michigan University fit into the picture?

-*As a reminder, this is not the northern most point in Michigan, but the nothern most point of the mainland in the Upper Peninsula.
-If we were to take the true northern most part of the border it would push the north/south center of the state even further north.
+*As a reminder, this is not the northern most point in Michigan, but the nothern most point of Michigan’s mainland in the Upper Peninsula.
+If we were to take the true northern most part of the border, in Lake Superior north of Isle Royale it would push the north, south, and center lines even higher in latitude.